guilhem/redmine_messenger/README.markdown

 ## Translations

-- en by myself
+- en by mszczytowski
 - es by smlghst
 - ru by akrus
-- pl by myself
+- pl by mszczytowski
 - de by Michael Jahn
 - pt-BR by Diego Oliveira